fatash89/atom/doc/README.md

 ### On the Web

 The docs are currently published online [here](https://atomdocs.io).
-They are rebuilt and redeployed nightly as well as with every new merge into the `master` branch of this repo.
+They are rebuilt and redeployed nightly as well as with every new merge into the `latest` branch of this repo.

 ### Using Docker